autonity/docs.autonity.org/content/docs/concepts/validator/_index.md

 Note that genesis registration requires the validator [self-bond](/glossary/#self-bonded) stake.
 The chain will not deploy if `bondedStake` for a genesis validator is null.
 This constraint guarantees genesis validators have stake and are eligible for selection to the consensus committee.
 This mitigates the risk of having no consensus committee for the genesis block and so a chain halt at initialisation!

 ### Post-genesis registration

 After genesis the process is:

-- Prospective validator submits a registration request transaction to the Autonity Protocol Public APIs, calling the `registerValidator()` function to submit the Validator registration parameters  `enode` url and a `proof` of enode ownership generated from the private key of the validator node's [P2P node key](/concepts/validator/#p2p-node-key).
+- Prospective validator submits a registration request transaction to the Autonity Protocol Public APIs, calling the `registerValidator()` function to submit the Validator registration parameters `enode` URL, `oracleAddress` [oracle identifier](/concepts/validator/#oracle-identifier), and a `proof` of node ownership generated from the private key of the validator node’s [P2P node key](/concepts/validator/#p2p-node-key) and the validator’s [oracle server key](/concepts/oracle-network/#oracle-server-key).
 The transaction `msgSender()` address is used for the validator's `treasury` parameter value.
 The registration metadata is recorded in a `Validator` state variable data structure.
 A Liquid Newton ERC20 contract is deployed for the Validator and recorded in the Liquid Newton Contract Registry maintained by the Autonity Protocol Contract.
 - A `RegisteredValidator` event is emitted by the Autonity Protocol Contract.
 - To bond stake to the validator, the staker submits a bonding request transaction to the Autonity Protocol Public APIs, calling the `bond()` function with its validator address (`enode`) and the bonded stake amount.
 This is recorded in a `Staking` state variable data structure ready to be applied at epoch end

-The validator is registered and eligible for selection to the genesis consensus committee.
+The validator is registered and eligible for selection to the consensus committee.

 {{% alert title="Note" %}}Note that registration after genesis allows a validator to register with zero bonded stake.
 The validator bonds stake after registration to become eligible for committee selection.{{% /alert %}}